Te Rangihaeata

 Te Rangihaeata (c.
-1780s – 18 November 1855), was a Ngāti Toa chief, nephew of Te Rauparaha.
-He had a leading part in the Wairau Affray and the Hutt Valley Campaign.
+1780s – 18 November 1855) was a Ngāti Toa chief and a nephew of Te Rauparaha.
+He played a leading part in the Wairau Affray and the Hutt Valley Campaign.

 Early life

-A member of the Ngāti Toa, he was born at Kawhia around 1780.
-His father Te Rakaherea was a war leader of his people and died at the Battle of Hingakaka fighting the Waikato and Ngāti Maniapoto iwi.
-His mother was the elder sister of Te Rauparaha and an important ariki in her own right.
+Te Rangihaeata, a member of the Māori iwi Ngāti Toa, was born at Kawhia in about the 1780s.
+His father was Te Rākaherea, his mother was Waitohi, the elder sister of Te Rauparaha and an important chief or ariki, and his maternal grandmother was Parekōwhatu of Ngāti Raukawa.
 Te Rangihaeata grew up in Te Rauparaha's shadow and became his trusted ally.
-Te Rauparaha was the strategist and negotiator while Te Rangihaeata tended to be the active warrior, and they were effective in conquering the various Maori iwi and hapu who lived in the modern Wellington and Nelson/Marlborough regions.
+Te Rangihaeata's sister was Rangi Topeora who was also a chief of Ngāti Toa and signed the Treaty of Waitangi at Kāpiti on 14 May 1840.

 Musket wars

-Te Rangihaeata rose to prominence during the period of intertribal fighting now known as the Musket Wars.
-In 1819 while returning from a raid in the Cook Strait area the Ngāti Toa clashed with the Ngāti Apa around Turakina, near Bulls.
-During the subsequent fighting Te Rangihaeata captured and then married the chief's daughter.
-This was the beginning of a long-term association between the two tribes, fortunately, as the Ngāti Toa were soon forced to return the area.
+Te Rangihaeata rose to prominence during the period of intertribal fighting known as the Musket Wars.
+In 1819 while raiding the southern North Island the Ngāti Toa attacked Ngāti Apa at Turakina, near Bulls, killing many and taking several high-ranking captives, including Te Pikinga.
+They took the captives with them as they raided as far south as Wellington Harbour.
+As they returned north, they sought peace with Ngāti Apa, and Te Rangihaeata married Te Pikinga to conclude a peace alliance thorough a chiefly marriage.
+This was the beginning of a long-term association between the two tribes.

 Arriving back in their own tribal territories the war party found that the Waikato and Ngāti Maniapoto Māori had decided the Ngāti Toa were undesirable neighbours and for a long time a state of war existed between them.
 Although greatly outnumbered and outgunned, Te Rangihaeata conducted a successful defence until Te Rauparaha was able to use his diplomatic skills to extricate the tribe.
-This was the beginning of their migration down to the Paraparaumu and Kapiti Coast area.
+This was the beginning of their migration down to the Paraparaumu and Kāpiti Coast area.
 They subsequently conquered most of that region and the upper parts of the South Island, occupying and claiming ownership of the land by right of conquest.

-This forcible change of ownership was to be a source of much confusion and conflict when the Pākehā settlers arrived and began buying land.
+This forcible change of ownership was to be a source of much confusion and conflict when the European settlers arrived and began buying land.
 There were often at least two sets of putative owners, and the ones who felt they had been dispossessed were often more than willing to sell land they owned but could not occupy.

 Te Rangihaeata was not initially anti-Pākehā.
 He encouraged the whalers and the traders and was prepared to tolerate the missionaries.
 He valued them for the technology they introduced and the trade goods they were offering.
 But he quickly recognised that permanent settlers were a different matter, posing a serious threat to the Māori and their traditional ways.
 Despite that he tried to avoid open conflict.